Star Star

 "Star Star" (originally titled "Starfucker") is a song recorded by the English rock band the Rolling Stones.
 It was written by Mick Jagger and Keith Richards.
-The song was released as a single for the band's album Goats Head Soup (1973), with "Doo Doo Doo Doo Doo (Heartbreaker)" as its B-side.
+In a few select countries, the song was released as a single from the band's album Goats Head Soup (1973), with "Doo Doo Doo Doo Doo (Heartbreaker)" as its B-side.
 The song's title was changed to "Star Star" from "Starfucker" after Ahmet Ertegün of Atlantic Records insisted on the change.

 Background

 The song gained notoriety not only for explicit lyrics alluding to sex acts involving fruit (among other things) but also for controversial mentions of such celebrities as John Wayne and Steve McQueen.
 It was released about nine months after Carly Simon's affair with Jagger and the release of the song "You're So Vain", on which Jagger provided background vocals.
 Simon, who was by now married to fellow singer-songwriter James Taylor, had moved to Hollywood, which is mentioned in the lyrics of "Star Star".
 The lyric "Yeah, you and me we made a pretty pair" also echoes the verse "well you said that we made such a pretty pair" in "You're So Vain."
 While discussing the song, the band members have always referred to the song by its original title.
 A live performance was captured and released on 1977's Love You Live.
 Atlantic tinkered with the mix in order to suppress the key expletives, but the very first promo copies were pressed unaltered.